dnaaaa19/PressuAttend-Android-Attendance-System/README.md

-# PressuAttend – Android Attendance App
+# PressuAttend – Android Attendance System

 PressuAttend is an **Android attendance application** developed using **Android Studio** and **Java**, with **Firebase** as the backend database and authentication service.